Domain names do more than just identify IP addresses. Understanding how domain names work can help your branding efforts and affect SEO.

 Therefore, paying attention to domain names before choosing is a smart thing to do.

-Some factors contribute to making domain names useful for SEO.
-This article explains how the influence works and informs the steps for you to create an SEO-friendly domain name to help understand them.
+Some factors contribute to making domain names SEO useful.
+This article explains how the domain influence works and how to create an SEO-friendly domain name by understanding them.

 Domain Name Influence on SEO